Donald Trump and golf: First presidency

 While campaigning to be president, Trump declared in August 2016: "I'm going to be working for you.
 I'm not going to have time to play golf".
-After becoming president, the amount of time he spent golfing generated controversy.
-Despite frequently criticizing his predecessor Barack Obama as having played golf too much as president, Trump golfed 11 times during his first eight weeks in office, when Obama did not golf at all in his first eight weeks, although Golf Digest concluded that Obama played 306 rounds of golf over his two terms, which the magazine describes as "...a fairly remarkable amount of golf while in office."
+As president, the amount of time he spent golfing generated controversy.
+Despite having frequently criticized his predecessor Barack Obama for having played golf too much as president, Trump golfed 11 times during his first eight weeks in office, when Obama did not golf at all in his first eight weeks. concluded that Obama played 333 rounds of golf over his two terms, which Golf Digest describes as "...a fairly remarkable amount of golf while in office".
+Trump visited a Trump Organization property on 428 (nearly one in three) of the 1,461 days of his first presidency and is estimated to have played 261 rounds of golf, one every 5.6 days.

-According to CNN, Trump visited Trump-owned golf courses 92 times between becoming president in January 2017 and January 3, 2018, although the White House does not disclose when the president actually plays golf during a visit to a golf course.
-The White House on some occasions denied that Trump played golf during his visits even after photos published on social media showed him playing golf.
+According to CNN, Trump visited Trump-owned golf courses 92 times between becoming president in January 2017 and January 3, 2018, although the White House did not disclose whether he played golf during a visit to a golf course.
+The White House on some occasions denied that Trump played golf during his visits even after photos published on social media showed him doing so.
 In November 2018, The Washington Post found that the average number of days between golf rounds was around 5 days for Trump, and around 12–13 days for Obama.

 Journalists and ethics experts have alleged that these frequent visits are a means of boosting publicity at the courses to sell more memberships.
-White House Press Secretary Sarah Huckabee Sanders defended the president's golfing, saying that his time on the course was spent "developing deeper and better relationships with members of Congress in which those relationships have helped push forward the president's agenda."
-CNN reported in January 2018 that Trump was known to have played golf with members of Congress only seven times at a Trump-owned golf course.
+White House press secretary Sarah Huckabee Sanders defended Trump's golfing, saying that his time on the course was spent "developing deeper and better relationships with members of Congress in which those relationships have helped push forward the president's agenda."
+CNN reported in January 2018 that Trump was known to have played golf with members of Congress only seven times.

 Vice President Mike Pence stayed at the Trump International Golf Links and Hotel Ireland in 2019 while meeting with Irish officials in Dublin.
-Pence was originally going to end his trip in Doonbeg, where he has familial ties, but Trump suggested that he stay at the Trump property instead, which required daily flights of a more than one hour each way.
+Pence was originally going to end his trip in Doonbeg, where he has familial ties, but Trump suggested that he stay at the Trump property instead, which required daily flights of more than one hour each way.

+2024 presidential campaign

+At the presidential debate between Trump and Joe Biden on June 27, 2024, the candidates had a brief open-mic exchange about their golfing abilities.

+On September 15, 2024, during a tour of his course in West Palm Beach, Trump's security detail spotted an armed man, Ryan Wesley Routh, behind a fence.
+The incident is considered to have been the second attempt to assassinate Trump in 2024.
+Security opened fire on Routh, and he fled in a vehicle; he was later captured.